MOV-AI/movai-flow/README.md

     docker-compose down --volumes --rmi all

-### Using the Flow as a service
+### Using the Studio as a service

-The package creates a systemd service that autostarts & manages the MOVAI Flow docker-compose instance
+The package creates a systemd service that autostarts & manages the MOVAI Studio docker-compose instance

 After the service is created, it can be controlled as follow :

     ```shell
-    echo "Enabling & starting movai-flow"
+    echo "Enabling & starting movai-studio"
     # Autostart systemd service
-    sudo systemctl enable movai-flow.service
+    sudo systemctl enable movai-studio.service
     # Start systemd service now
-    sudo systemctl start movai-flow.service
+    sudo systemctl start movai-studio.service
     # Stop systemd service now
-    sudo systemctl stop movai-flow.service
+    sudo systemctl stop movai-studio.service
     ```

-### Creating a debian package

-    dpkg-buildpackage

-## Importing ROS package

-A folder configured as a ROS wokspace is shared in between the host and the cluster, by default it is located in `/usr/share/movai-flow/userspace/`.

-- Place any ROS package in the ROS workspace as follow :

-"""
-    mkdir -p /usr/share/movai-flow/userspace/cache/ros/src
-    cd /usr/share/movai-flow/userspace/cache/ros/src
-    git clone git@github.com:ros/resource_retriever.git
-"""

-- run compilation script inside the cluster:

-"""
-    docker exec -it spawner-flow ros1-workspace-build.sh
-"""

-The package generated artifacts should them be available in MOV.AI Flow